jeffplourde/openice/_devdocs/resources.md

 __Eclipse IDE__
 <http://www.eclipse.org>

 Eclipse is not required but is used by many contributors.
-[Gradle Integration for Eclipse](http://marketplace.eclipse.org/content/gradle-integration-eclipse?mpc=true&mpc_state=) is a great tool for working with Gradle projects in Eclipse.
-[Importing mdpnp projects](EclipseGradleImport) into Eclipse is recommended.

 __Artifact Repository__
 <http://www.artifactory.org>